 Matrimonial Home and Financial Settlement

 The family home will almost always be an asset of the marriage and will therefore be included in the financial negotiations.
-Divorce settlement negotiations start from the point of a broad equality in division of assets.
+Divorce settlement negotiations begin with broad equality in the division of assets.
 If one spouse wishes to retain the family home, they will need to have enough other assets to be able to offset the value of their spouse’s share of the home by transferring assets of that value to their spouse.
-If not enough assets are available to achieve this, then the family home may have to be sold so that the equity contained within it can be split.
+If not enough assets are available to achieve this, the family home may have to be sold so the equity can be split.

 In some situations, particularly if there are children, it can be possible to be more creative, for example, one spouse could stay in the family home with the children, and the spouse leaving the home could retain a defined financial interest in the property, which they will realise at an agreed future date.